jainayu/task-manager-api/readme.md

 Then I be created a REST API using Express.
 I learnt what exactly a REST API is and how it can be used as the back-end for a web or mobile application.
 I also covered data validation, application architecture, async/await, and more.

 *Mongoose makes it easy to model and manage your application data.
 This includes data sanitization, data validation, and more.
 Mongoose will serve as a replacement for the native driver, providing you with a more object-oriented interface.*

+Then I set up authentication for the task manager app.
+This required users to log in before they’ll be able to manage their tasks.
+I also covered password security, Express middleware, and more.